Registration now open for 2020 Wisconsin Civics Games

 After signing up to participate, teams will be sent study materials and resources to help prepare for the Civics Games.

 The deadline to register is Tuesday, Nov.
-5. We hope DeForest Area High School decides to participate this year.
+5. We hope Sun Prairie High School decides to participate this year.

 Members of the winning team will again receive $2,000 scholarships to the Wisconsin college or university of their choice.